arcs-njit-edu/docs/docs/Software/programming/python/jupyter.md

 # Jupyter Notebooks
 The Jupyter Notebook is a web-based interactive computing platform.
-The notebook combines live code, equations, narrative text, visualizations.
+The notebook combines live code, equations, narrative text, and visualizations.
 In our cluster, we have JupyterLab which is the next-generation user interface for Project Jupyter offering all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user interface.

 ## Availability